 Police brutality is a civil rights violation that no citizen should have to endure.
 Yet these cases continue to occur as countless individuals in Chicago and elsewhere find themselves victimized by law enforcement.
 Despite heightened awareness surrounding police brutality, victims find that proving their case is no less than an uphill battle.

-Hale & Monico represents victims of police brutality.
+Hale & Monico represents victims of police brutality and misconduct.
 We’re ready to explore your legal options and get started on your case today.

 The Challenges Facing Victims of Police Brutality